 Big bad fault number 2: Core gameplay loop

 Here it is.
 The main event.
 The meat.
 The heart and soul of this game.
 All the gorgeous scenery, all the stupid progression mechanics, all the loosely cobbled together narrative thread – all exist as setup for the core gameplay loop.
 The thing Just Cause was always known for.
-The reason that even to this day, years after the release of it, there are still gifs and videos constantly circulating of Just Cause 2/3 and all the outrageous and silly situations you can get yourself into.
+The reason that even to this day, years after it’s release, there are still gifs and videos constantly circulating of Just Cause 2 and all the outrageous and silly situations you can get yourself into.

 If there’s one thing this series always excelled in, it was bombastic action.
+It is part of this games core essence even down to the unashamedly cheesy title.
 Yet… for all its improvements on paper Just Cause 3 somehow left everyone less entertained than it’s predecessor.
-It is easy to dismiss this as franchise fatigue but that would be an oversimplification and a pretty big leap, considering JC1 was a niche title so in reality this is only the second effective installment – and a very much anticipated one to boot.
+It is easy to dismiss this as franchise fatigue but that would be an oversimplification and a pretty big leap, considering JC1 was a niche title so in reality this is only the second effective installment – and a highly anticipated one to boot.
 So what happened then?
 Where in the transition from concept to execution did the magic get lost?

 The answer is multi-fold an complex and as such could deserve an entire paper.
 Instead, I will attempt to untangle the giant web of elements that caused all this woe best I can and lay them out briefly.